-- To supervise system changes, we recommend manually updating your appliance and not using the automatic scheduling feature. - Both Online Updates and Upgrades occasionally require rebooting the appliance.
-A "Reboot Needed" option is displayed in the upper right corner of the Appliance Administration console when this is called for. - Some product updates involve an OS upgrade.
-This ensures the availability of OS security updates.
-In this case, both the Online Update and Upgrade tools are used when updating.
+To supervise system changes, we recommend manually updating your appliance and not using the automatic scheduling feature.

+Both Online Updates and Upgrades occasionally require rebooting the appliance.
+A "Reboot Needed" option is displayed in the upper right corner of the Appliance Administration console when this is called for.